 With LED grow lights, you can have that easily.

-The full spectrum production ensures great and healthy growth for your plants.
+The full spectrum light production ensures great and healthy growth for your plants.

-LEDs normally offer red and green (purplish) lights that are about the most important components plants particularly need for their growth.
+LEDs normally offer red and green (purplish) lights that are about the most important components for growing plants.

 The red component is needed for the successful process of photosynthesis.

-The blue lights, on the other hand, can stimulate stem elongation, stomatal opening, and leaf expansion.
-This light can especially be quite beneficial for photoperiodic flowering in plants.
+The blue light, on the other hand, can stimulate stem elongation, stomatal opening, and leaf expansion.
+This blue light can especially be quite beneficial for photoperiodic flowering in plants.

-Instead of your plants struggling to grow, they get to develop awesome strengths and grow properly under great conditions that your grow lights can provide.
+Instead of your plants struggling to grow, they get to develop awesome strengths and grow properly under great conditions that your grow light can provide.

 LED grow lights are not as heavy as the traditional types.
-In fact, they are almost weightless.
+In fact, the light are almost weightless.

 They’re not made with ballasts or separate reflectors that may considerably add to their weight and, possibly, size.

 Quality LEDs are usually certified by RoHS.
 Unlike HID light, they can be recycled and do not have toxic materials like mercury in their makeup.